agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 * Our users choose the types of restaurants they want food from
 * We take user’s current location into consideration
-* The user then will be taken to a hoome screen, featuring “cards” of each restaurant is displayed, where the user can “thumbs up” or “thumbs down” restaurants
+* The user then will be taken to a main menu UI, featuring “cards” of each restaurant is displayed, where the user can “thumbs up” or “thumbs down” restaurants
 * The user then has the opportunity to view restaurant's profile for reviews, prices, menu items, allergy alerts, etc.